d2l-ai/d2l-en/chapter_preliminaries/probability.md

 offering only a 1.41 times reduction.
-This is a persistent feature of machine learning: while there are often easy gains, it takes a very large amount of data, and often with it an enormous amount of computation to make even further gains.
+This is a persistent feature of machine learning: while there are often easy gains, it takes a very large amount of data, and often with it an enormous amount of computation, to make further gains.
 For an empirical review of this fact for large scale language models see :citet:`Revels.Lubin.Papamarkou.2016`.

 We also sharpened our language and tools for statistical modeling.